tsedio/tsed/docs/docs/providers.md

 ## Scopes

-All providers has a lifetime strictly dependent on the application lifecycle.
+All providers have a lifetime strictly dependent on the application lifecycle.
 Once the server is created, all providers have to be instantiated.
-Similarly, when the application shutdown, all providers will be destroyed.
+Similarly, when the application shuts down, all providers will be destroyed.
 However, there are ways to make your provider lifetime **request-scoped** as well.
 You can read more about these techniques [here](/docs/injection-scopes.md).

 ## Binding configuration

-All configuration set with @@ServerSettings@@, @@Module@@ or @@Configuration@@ can be retrieved with
+All configurations set with @@ServerSettings@@, @@Module@@ or @@Configuration@@ can be retrieved with
 @@Constant@@ and @@Value@@ decorators.
 Theses decorators can be used with:

  - [Service](/docs/services.md),